Have a no-cost, no obligation conversation with an experienced adviser and fiduciary.

 - A way to “buy a pension”, without “locking up” money

 - Strong diversification (non-correlated to stock market or real estate.)

 As more companies move away from pension plans to 401k plans (where you are on our own to derive future income), annuities are being recognized as a way to own an asset that can pay recurring reliable income for a lifetime.)

-An annuity is an agreement with a licensed, regulated and audited insurance company to watch over your money and pay it back to you with interest in one of three ways: a) through steady withdrawals of 5% to 10% per year, b) through an “annuitization” (converting your lump sum to a stream of lifetime payments backed by the reserves of the company), or c) cashing out, just as you would with a bank account or mutual fund.
+As stated above, an annuity is a contractual agreement with a licensed insurance company to protect you, the consumer.
+The annuity agreement spells out your benefits and guarantees.
+The insurance company is obligated to watch over your money, invest it conservatively, and pay it back to you in one of three ways: a) through steady withdrawals of 5% to 10% per year, b) through an “annuitization” (converting your lump sum to a stream of lifetime payments backed by the reserves of the company), or c) cashing out, just as you would with a bank account or mutual fund.

 Annuities are similar to mutual funds or bank CDs in the sense that you are placing funds with a licensed trustee.
 They differ greatly from mutual funds and CDs by virtue of the fact that an annuity can be used to create guaranteed lifetime income for two spouses, much like a pension from work.

 An annuity is not a market-traded asset likes stocks and mutual funds.
 Annuities are contracts for specific performance, which is a major benefit to retirees.